 It’s also important to know that people are not alone when it comes to managing diabetes in a child or teenager.
 There are a wide range of resources, online groups, and an active social media community that many people find extremely supportive.

-When a child is diagnosed with type 1 diabetes — an autoimmune condition where the body doesn’t produce enough, or any, insulin — there can be a lot of questions.
+When a child is diagnosed with T1D — an autoimmune condition where the body doesn’t produce enough, or any, insulin — there can be a lot of questions.

 - How do you manage diabetes in children?